 A writer, visual artist, and writer/musician from Egypt are coming together to set up a generative experiment in proximity where they can collectively explore the concept of a hideout as a space of possibility.
 The trio aim to form an experimental refuge outside of Cairo in which their experience of communal living is the object of inquiry, as well as a tool through which new artistic pathways can emerge.

 These Egyptian visual artists will create a collective space for working mothers in the arts, in which their children can be a part of their practice, and through which they can analyze and reflect on their shared experiences and circumstances.
-This interaction can then be used to build models for future collaborations that are responsive to the structural economic and social burdens that heavily affect arts practitioners who are women and mothers.
-Within this project, the group plans to create a series of events, including discussions and reading groups, that can be documented to form the basis of future podcasts and publications and databases, inviting women arts practitioners and those interested in this discourse to be a part of the community.
+This interaction can be used to build models for future collaborations that are responsive to the structural economic and social burdens that heavily impact arts practitioners who are women and mothers.
+The group plans to create a series of events, including discussions and reading groups, that can be documented to form the basis of future podcasts, publications, and databases, inviting women arts practitioners and those interested to be a part of the community.

-These Beirut-based poets will realize Writers in Response, a literary documentation project housed in a four-day writer’s workshop for six local writers, poets and storytellers.
-The focus will be to allow these practitioners to use the opportunity to process, reflect on and express their responses to the Beirut explosion that took place on August 4, 2020.
-While writing-centered, the workshop is also open to experimentation with other mediums, and strives to take into account all participants’ emotional, structural, and creative needs – ensuring the workshop can act as a call to organize around the life-changing collective experience.
+These Beirut-based poets will realize Writers in Response, a literary documentation project housed in a four-day writers workshop for six local writers, poets, and storytellers.
+The focus will be to allow these practitioners to use the opportunity to process, reflect on, and express their responses to the Beirut explosion that took place on August 4, 2020.
+While writing-centered, the workshop is also open to experimentation with other mediums, and strives to take into account all participants’ emotional, structural, and creative needs — ensuring the workshop can act as a call to organize around this life-changing collective experience.